12th Edition – 2 June 2021

 12. Amending the Terms of Reference

-12.1 These Terms of Reference may be amended by a simple majority vote at a TF-CSIRT meeting.
+12.1 These Terms of Reference may be amended by a simple majority vote.

 12.2 Changes to the Terms of Reference will only take effect upon ratification by GÉANT.